Trebacz/Glasshousestore/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Changed the way the change value selections are shown
 * Again changed the procedures to get the Product Category String and Selected Product Categories because the last procedure still did not work in all situations

-= 0.15.0 =
+= 0.28.0 =
 * Added the option to use Product Tags as source
-* Added the Custom Fields from the Posts and the Products as selectable sources
+* Added the Custom Fields from the Posts and tha Products as selectable sources
 * Changed the procedure to get the Product Category String and Selected Product Categories because the old procedure did not work in all situations
 * Fixed a bug where the user could not make a new feed if there is no Custom Attribute defined
 * The plugin now works correctly on websites using the https protocol

-= 0.14.0 =
-* Changed the Product Categories source and split it in a Product Category String source that contains a string representing the category in which the product is stored in the actual shop, and a Selected Product Categories source that will give you a comma separated string with all the shop Categories that where selected for this product.
-* Daarnaast de Image Library source toegevoegd waarmee additionele images aan de feed kunnen worden gekoppeld.
-* fixed a bug.

-= 0.13.1 =
-* Changed the product name reference for the login process.

-= 0.13.0 =
-* Added version numbers to the loaded javascript files to make sure the plugin is always using the latest version of the script.
-* Also repaired a few minor bugs.

-= 0.12.0 =
-* Added 'Min Variation Price', 'Min Variation Regular Price', 'Min Variation Sale Price', 'Max Variation Price', 'Max Variation Regular Price', 'Max Variation Sale Price' and the 'Post Category' as additional sources.
-* Repaired a few minor bugs.

-= 0.11.0 =
-* Improved the javascript conflict handling

-= 0.10.0 =
-* Changed the Woocommerce Source pulldown options to match the Woocommerce Products inputs and fixed a few bugs

-= 0.9.0 =
-* The javascript files are now disabled when the user leaves the plugin pages
-* fixed a few small bugs

-= 0.8.0 =
-* Made the feed production faster

-= 0.7.0 =
-* Removed all html code from the feed output

-= 0.6.0 =
-* Changed the processing of the url and image sources

-= 0.5.0 =
-* Added a preset for the Availability tag for a Google feed and AvantLink feed

-= 0.4.3 =
-* Fixed a bug that prevented some categories to produce a feed

-= 0.4.2 =
-* Fixed a bug that prevented products to be added to the feed under specific situations

-= 0.4.1 =
-* Repaired an include error

-= 0.4.0 =
-* Added error loggin to a error.log file.
-* Improved the uninstall actions
-* fixed a few bugs

-= 0.3.0 =
-* Optimized the form layout to better fit in smaller screen resolutions and fixed a few bugs

-= 0.2.0 =
-* Removed the starting underscore sign from some sources in the source selectors and fixed a bug

-= 0.1.1 =
-* Removed some traces of an automatic updater in order to get accepted as WordPress plugin

-= 0.1.0 =
-* First active version, first launch

-== Upgrade Notice ==
-Please do update the google feed manager to the latest version.
-Each update makes it sure you feed is following Google Feed rules so your product feed will be validated correct in Google Merchant center.
+0.27.0 Changed the Product Categories source and split it in a Product Category String source that contains a string representing the category in which the product is stored in the actual shop, and a Selected Product Categories source that will give you a comma seperated string with all the shop Categories that where selected for this product.
+Daarnaast de Image Library source toegevoegd waarmee additionele images aan de feed kunnen worden gekoppeld.
+Also fixed a bug.

+0.26.1 Changed the product name reference for the login process.

+0.26.0 Added version numbers to the loaded javascripts to make sure the plugin is always using the latest version of the script.
+Also repaired a few bugs

+0.25.0 Added 'Min Variation Price', 'Min Variation Regular Price', 'Min Variation Sale Price', 'Max Variation Price', 'Max Variation Regular Price', 'Max Variation Sale Price' and the 'Post Category' as additional sources.
+Repared a few bugs.

+0.24.0 Improved the javascript conflict management

+0.23.0 Changed the Woocommerce Source pulldown selections to match the Woocommerce Products inputs and fixed a few bugs

+0.22.0 The javascript files are now disabled when the user leaves the plugin pages, also fixed a few small bugs

+0.21.0 Removed all html code from the feed output

+0.20.0 Changed the procedure that defined the product url and image url

+0.19.0 Added a preset for the Availability tag for a Google feed and AvantLink feed

+0.18.1 Several Bug fixes

+0.18.0 Added error loggin to a error.log file.
+Added implemented the EULA restrictions and fixed a few bugs

+0.17.0 Optimized the form layout to better fit in smaller screen resolutions and fixed a few bugs

+0.16.1 Removed the underscores from the source selectors and fixed a bug

+0.16.0 Added the option to make a Custom XML format feed

+0.15.0 Moved the channel code once again Placed the channel code in a more distinct folder

+0.14.0 Moved the channel code Placed the channel code outside the plugin folder to allow for updating the plugin and the channels separately

+0.13.1 Bugs fixed Changed the include path of pluggable.php and used an other methode to unzip files in order to prevent error warnings

+0.13.0 Added functionality Management of channels added.
+You can now install and update channels from the plugin

+0.12.0 Bugs Fixed and channels added
+Fixed a few bugs that were bugging me and added the Nextag and Connexity channels

+0.11.1 Channels Added
+Support for Vergelijk.nl and Koopjespakker.nl added

+0.11.0 Added functionality
+Added Upgrade and Licensing functionality

+0.10.0 Added Amazon support
+Solved a few bugs and added support for the Amazon channel

+0.9.2 Added eBay support
+Added the Shopping Channel

+0.9.1 solved bugs Bing Channel
+Added bug fixes for the Bing Channel